-EYG member firms provide assurance services on a wide range of nonfinancial information and reporting-related information.
-The EY Sustainability Assurance

-Methodology (EY SAM) is a global framework for the application of a consistent approach to all assurance engagements on ESG and sustainability information.
+EYG member firms provide assurance services on a wide range of nonfinancial information and reportingrelated information.
+The EY Sustainability Assurance Methodology (EY SAM) is a global framework for the application of a consistent approach to all assurance engagements on ESG and sustainability information.
 EY SAM provides for the delivery of high-quality assurance services through the consistent application of thought processes, judgments and procedures in all engagements, regardless of the level of assurance required.
 EY SAM is also adaptable to the nature of both the ESG reporting, and the criteria applied by the reporting entity in producing that report.

 The methodology emphasizes applying appropriate professional skepticism in the execution of procedures inclusive of the changing landscape in ESG reporting and criteria.
-EY SAM is based on the International Standards on Assurance Engagements (ISAEs).
+EY SAM is based on the International Standards on Assurance Engagements (ISAEs) and is supplemented in EY Hungary to comply with local assurance standards and regulatory or statutory requirements.

-As part of our and other EYG member firms' obligation for high-quality assurance services related to nonfinancial reporting, EY has developed guidance, training and monitoring programs and processes used by EYG member firm professionals to execute such services consistently and effectively.
+As part of our and other EYG member firms' obligation for high-quality assurance services related to nonfinancial reporting, EY has developed guidance, training and monitoring programs, and processes used by EYG member firm professionals to execute such services consistently and effectively.
 This includes the EY Climate Change and Sustainability Services - a dedicated team of sustainability professionals.
 Guidance has also been developed for audit engagement teams to assess the impact of climate risk on financial reporting under International Financial Reporting Standards (IFRS) or other financial reporting frameworks.
 The Global, Area, Regional and Country PPDs, EY quality functions and IFRS desks, together with other finance and sustainability professionals, who work with teams in each member firm, are knowledgeable about the changing regulatory nonfinancial reporting landscape, EY people, clients and processes.
 They are readily accessible to support Assurance engagement teams.

-Additionally, EY has enhanced quality managementrelated processes to address such aspects as the engagement acceptance process, training and accreditation requirements, and resource assignments specifically related to assurance services over nonfinancial reporting matters.
+Additionally, EY has enhanced quality management related processes to address such aspects as the engagement acceptance process, training and accreditation requirements, and resource assignments specifically related to assurance services over nonfinancial reporting matters.